 Select a dozen or more major American corporations, and determine the location of their corporate headquarters in relation to central cities and suburbs.
 Consider the extent to which the traditional pattern of “live in the suburbs, work in the city” has been altered in some metropolitan areas, and to what extent it remains in place.

-CONTENDING VOICES: GEORGE KENNAN VS. HENRY WALLACE

-Questions for Class Discussion

-1. How did Kennan interpret the motives behind Soviet foreign policy?
-From this analysis, what policy recommendations would Kennan be expected to propose or support?

-2. How did Wallace interpret the motives behind Soviet foreign policy?
-From this analysis, what policy recommendations would Wallace be expected to propose or support?

-expanding the “varying viewpoints”
+varying viewpoints

+Expanding the View

 Walter LaFeber, America, Russia, and the Cold War, 1945–1984 (1985).